 The Essays are supposed to reflect your motivations and projects relative to the program to which you are applying.
 Thus we strongly advise you to adapt your answers to each application.

 Applicants enter recommenders’ names and email addresses into their online application.
+Once the applicant enters the details and clicks on the send email button, the invitation is final and no changes can be made.
 Recommenders then receive an email providing further instructions on how to proceed with the online reference.

 We require 2 reference forms sent through your online application.
 A maximum of 3 may be sent.

-The references in your first choice application will automatically be used for your second choice application.
+The online reference forms in your first choice application will automatically be used for your second choice application.